UTIs After Sex – Your Questions Answered

 Sometimes, frequent UTIs can be a sign of a more serious condition such as diabetes, so make sure to attend regular health check-ups.

-To get a diagnosis, you generally have to provide your doctor with a urine sample so they can check for levels of red and white blood cells.
-However, our Urinox-UTI test panel makes diagnosis much easier and can give you at-home results in just two minutes.
+To get a diagnosis, you generally have to provide your doctor with a urine sample so they can check for levels of white blood cells and bacteria in urine.
+However, our Urinox-UTI test panel makes diagnosis much easier and can give you the same assessment at-home results in just two minutes.
+It can check for signs of inflammation and bacterial activity in the urinary tract.
+Urinox-UTI test is an easy-to-use urine dipstick test that you can use at home to assist in the diagnosis of UTIs.
+It is the same test used by doctors worldwide.
+You can learn more about Urinox-UTI here.

 Final Words